 As companies grow and add new entities such as locations or business units, they will frequently create new instances of QuickBooks.
 However, this “workaround” creates multiple sources of record for financial data and prevents a holistic view of the enterprise.
 If for example, the company needs to push data to a budgeting, forecasting and planning system, then the integration becomes much more complex and costly (not to mention having multiple Charts of Accounts).
 With Sage Intacct, there is no limitation to the number of entities and all data resides in a single database.
 There is no need to consolidate high level information in a spreadsheet, which not only is time-intensive but also tends to introduce data and formula errors.
 Sage Intacct multi-entity and financial consolidation capabilities improve your productivity, accuracy and compliance by managing detailed local financial information for all business entities.
 Sage Intacct supports simple and automatic rollups for businesses like franchises and restaurant chains all the way through advanced global financial consolidation for holding companies and multi-national corporations.

 At the end of the day, most finance and accounting teams recognize that they need to have the right financial systems in place in order to keep up with growth.
 Sage Intacct offers QuickBooks users a path to scalability, reduced reliance on spreadsheets, and better reporting.
-If your organization is encountering any of the issues described above, contact us today for a demo or register for our "Key Benefits of Moving from QuickBooks to Sage Intacct" webinar on January 30that 2pm EST.
+If your organization is encountering any of the issues described above, contact us today for a demo.
+You can also view the recording of our "Key Benefits of Moving from QuickBooks to Sage Intacct" webinar.